Reissner-Mindlin / Naghdi shell

 \[\Phi(\xi^1,\xi^2,\xi^3) = \phi(\xi^1,\xi^2) + \xi^3\theta^\lambda(\xi^1,\xi^2) \mathbf{a}_\lambda(\xi^1,\xi^2) = \phi(\xi^1,\xi^2) + \xi^3\mathbf{d}(\xi^1,\xi^2)\]

-where $\mathbf{d}(\xi^1,\xi^2)$ is the director at a point $(\xi^1,\xi^2)$ on the midsurface and $\gamma_\alpha=\mathbf{d}⋅ \mathbf{a}_\alpha$.
+where $\mathbf{d}(\xi^1,\xi^2)$ is the director at a point $(\xi^1,\xi^2)$ on the midsurface and $\gamma_\alpha=\mathbf{A}_\alpha\cdot\mathbf{d}$ is the transverse shear strain (evaluated against the reference basis $\mathbf{A}_\alpha$).

 The surface basis vector are given by